 Your email address is one of the best opportunities for sharing your brand, so don’t waste it!
-When you purchase your Namecheap domain, you’ll have the option to register for a year of email, too (and they’ll set it up so it matches the domain you registered the account with).
+When you purchase your GoDaddy account, you’ll get access to a free Microsoft Office 365 email account that will match your new domain.

 Your house = WordPress website